-When starting a new architectural rendering project it is important to consider the following fundamentals to ensure you get the most out of your project and it operates as smoothly as possible.
+When starting a new architectural rendering project, it is essential to consider the following fundamentals to ensure you get the most out of your project, and it operates as smoothly as possible.

 Projects which do not have architectural plans can still have architectural 3D renders created; however, the process is a little bit more challenging.
-Typically we are sent images of similar buildings or interior spaces which we will draw inspiration from.
-We won’t copy the buildings exactly but we will use them as reference to piece together what you need.
+Typically we are sent images of similar buildings or interior spaces that we draw inspiration from.
+We won’t copy the buildings exactly, but we will use them as reference to piece together what you need.

-When having a 3d rendering created it is important to establish expectations for the project as a client.
+When having an architectural rendering created, it is important to establish expectations for the project as a client.
 Is this project going to be used for marketing, and therefore, it needs to be of the highest quality possible?
 Or, is the project simply to appease regulatory bodies and will the cheapest option available be sufficient?

 Typically we suggest clients provide us with as much information as possible, whether it is with reference images or with full on interior design plans and swatches.